MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-export-permission-sets.md

 ---

 # Exporting Permission Sets
+Permission sets that exist in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] can be exported and packaged for your extension directly from the client, instead of defining XML by hand.

 ## To export permission sets
 1. In [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], search for **Permission Sets**, and then choose the relevant link.